 The following statistics were provided by CBC to the Joint Local Access Forum in Jan 2021.
 The numbers of stiles in each local parish is shown.

-In Toddington in May 2022, the stile on TOD61 was replaced by a gap earlier in the year, and the last remaining stile on TOD33 is awaiting the landowner to fit the kissing gate provided free of charge by CBC in spring 2021.
+In Toddington in May 2022, the stile on TOD61 was replaced by a gap earlier in the year, and the last remaining stile on TOD33 was replaced by a kissing gate in the autumn of 2022.
 In Chalgrave there are a number of stiles being removed as part of bridge replacement work.
-In Battlesden one stile is due to replacement by a gate.
+In Milton Bryan one stile was replaced by a gate in late 2022.

 |Parish (abbreviation)||Area (Hectares)||Network (km)||Stiles||metres/stile|